rexfernandezluciano/sytacle-auth/replit.md

 ## Overview
 This is a TypeScript SDK/library for secure popup-based authentication for apps published through the Sytacle App Store.
 It's not a web application - it's a library package that gets built and can be published to npm or used via CDN.

-**Current State**: Successfully imported and configured for the Replit environment.
-The build system is working correctly.
+**Current State**: Successfully built with improved security and Bearer token support.

 ## Project Architecture